oeb25/msc-thesis/full.md

 >
 > Since $\rho'$ was taken from $\leaves(\T)$ and the properties assumed were the conditions necessary to be in $\cut(\rho, \T)$, and we showed the conditions for being in $\cut(\rho.f_i, \T)$, we can conclude that the subset inclusion holds.

-One point of interest regarding $\cut$ is that the set of places it produces _does not contain the provided $\rho$_, and thus does not form the leaves of a valid folding tree.
-It, however, does remove everything that would violate having $\rho$ be a leaf, and thus is quite useful in specifying perhaps the most important property of $\requires$.
+One point of interest regarding $\cut$ is that the set of places it produces _does not contain the provided $\rho$_, thus not forming the leaves of a valid folding tree.
+It, however, does remove everything that would violate having $\rho$ be a leaf and thus is quite valuable for specifying an essential property of $\requires$.